-Dr. Julie Jarvis is a licensed clinical psychologist specializing for over 20 years in the treatment of substance use disorders as well as mood and anxiety disorders.
-Dr. Jarvis obtained her PhD in clinical psychology from Long Island University, Brooklyn Campus, and went on to complete a post-doctoral fellowship in Addictions Psychology from Mt Sinai School of Medicine.
-Dr. Jarvis has worked with individuals, groups, couples, and families in a variety of treatment settings, including outpatient, intensive outpatient, and long term residential care.
+Julie Jarvis, PhD is a licensed clinical psychologist specializing in the treatment of substance use disorders as well as mood and anxiety disorders for over 20 years.
+Dr. Jarvis obtained her PhD in clinical psychology from Long Island University, Brooklyn Campus, and went on to complete a post-doctoral fellowship in Addictions Psychology from Mt.
+Sinai School of Medicine.
+Dr. Jarvis has worked with individuals, groups, couples and families in a variety of treatment settings, including outpatient, intensive outpatient, and long term residential care.
+Dr. Jarvis serves as a consulting psychologist for CMC:FFC, a non-profit organization providing evidence-based skills training to family members who have a loved one struggling with substance use issues.

 Get to know your trainer